- SEO project management provides a framework to tackle enterprise-level search visibility projects with greater precision and reliability.

 Since it can take twelve months or longer to start up your organic traffic flywheel, you’ll need to plan SEO projects in advance.
 In other words, don’t launch an SEO campaign to rank your bathing suits landing page in April.

-Whether you want to improve e-commerce SEO, or to generate a library of high-quality content, or to earn backlinks to support off-page SEO, think long-term.
+Whether you want to improve e-commerce SEO, or to generate a library of high-quality content, or to earn backlinks to support off-page SEO strategies, think long-term.
 Will you realize results in time?
 Will target keywords still be relevant to your site in a year?
 Can you generate adequate ROI?
 How will organic traffic support other internet marketing efforts in a year?

 SEO copywriting & editing